ofiwg/libfabric/man/fi_msg.3.md

 The fi_recvmsg and fi_sendmsg calls allow the user to specify flags which can change the default message handling of the endpoint.
-Flags specified with fi_recvmsg / fi_sendmsg override most flags previously configured with the endpoint, except where noted (see fi_endpoint).
+Flags specified with fi_recvmsg / fi_sendmsg override most flags previously configured with the endpoint, except where noted (see fi_endpoint.3).
 The following list of flags are usable with fi_recvmsg and/or fi_sendmsg.